gomorpheus/morpheus-apidoc/source/includes/_invoices.md

-direction | asc | Sort direction, use 'desc' to reverse sort phrase |  | If specified will return a partial match on refName name |  | If specified will return an exact match on refName startDate | (3 month ago) | Only return records with a startDate greater than or equal to the specified date.
+direction | asc | Sort direction, use 'desc' to reverse sort phrase |  | If specified will return a partial match on refName name |  | If specified will return an exact match on refName startDate |  | Only return records with a startDate greater than or equal to the specified date.
 Format is YYYY-MM-DD. endDate |  | Only return records with a startDate less than or equal to the specified date.
 Format is YYYY-MM-DD. period |  | Only return records with a period that starts with the specified value.
 This is an alternative to using startDate/endDate.
 Format is YYYYMM. refType |  | If specified will return an exact match on refType